dirakx1/MoneyOnTangle/iotacore/README.md

-# Iota core for easygiro
+# Iotacore for easygiro

-* First we can start interacting with MAINET, using a python or go library (this is before we have our own node, that would be terraformed)
+* IOtacore will be in charge of controlling the money transfer transactions.

-we use: https://github.com/iotaledger/iota.lib.py
+* As example we can interac with MAINET, using a python or go library (this is before we have our own node, that would be terraformed) for this purpose we use: https://github.com/iotaledger/iota.lib.py